Aave v4 integration

 - Aave v4 Hub.
 Central liquidity contract.
 Lenders supply borrowable assets (USDC, USDT, WBTC) to the Hub and earn interest.
 The Hub holds the aggregate liquidity for each asset.

 - Babylon Core Spoke.
-A dedicated, isolated lending market for BTC vault collateral.
-Has its own risk parameters independent from other spokes.
-Draws borrowable assets from the Aave v4 Hub when a depositor borrows; restores them to the Hub on repay.
+Dedicated lending market for BTC vault collateral.
+It has its own risk parameters, draws borrowable assets from the Aave v4 Hub when a depositor borrows, and restores them to the Hub on repay.

 - AaveAdapter.
-The user-facing entry point.
-Coordinates adding vaults as collateral, borrowing, repaying, withdrawing, and triggering redemption.
-Calls into the depositor's position proxy and through it to the Babylon Core Spoke.
+User-facing entry point for the integration.
+It coordinates adding vaults as collateral, borrowing, repaying, withdrawing, and triggering redemption.

 A borrow flows through the layers: depositor, AaveAdapter, position proxy, Babylon Core Spoke, Aave v4 Hub.
 The Hub releases the borrowed tokens; they travel back the same path to the depositor.
 Repays follow the inverse direction.